josephlhall/dc25-votingvillage-report/notes-from-folks-redact.md

 Brian Sean

-At first we were stimied by a password prompt.
+At first we were stymied by a password prompt.
 Brian found a way to do a manufacturer reset, which reset the passwords to `svcsvc` and `clrclr` according to documentation found through a quick google search for "iVotronic PEB password".